HI, EVERYONE! My name is Pancakes.

 Why Special Needs?

 Many animal lovers have never considered the possibility of adopting a special needs pet.
-First, there isn’t very much awareness brought to the topic, although this is slowly changing.
-Second, many people who are aware of special needs animals are concerned about the extra care that might be involved and shy away from that.
-In fact, many special needs pets, such as blind pets, three-legged pets, etc. don’t require very much extra care at all and are, in fact, one of a kind in a way that a normal animal isn’t.
-In a world where animal groups are fighting hard to end euthanasia, it is imperative to make people understand that animals who aren’t perfect on the outside are still perfect on the inside, and shouldn’t be overlooked.
+In fact, many special needs pets, such as blind pets, three-legged pets, or the like don’t require very much extra care at all and are, in fact, one of a kind.
+In a world where animal groups are fighting hard to end euthanasia, it is imperative to make people understand that animals who aren’t perfect on the outside are still perfect on the inside.
 If people understand the value of these pets, it will help in the overall push to create a humane, euthanasia-free future.